Utah Administrative Code

 (3) provide comprehensive coverage of course content; and

-(4) support Core or U-PASS requirements or both.
+(4) support Core requirements.

-B. Recommended Limited: Instructional materials that are in limited alignment with the Core or U- PASS requirements or are narrow or restricted in their scope and sequence.
+B. Recommended Limited: Instructional materials that are in limited alignment with the Core requirements or are narrow or restricted in their scope and sequence.
 If school districts or schools select and purchase materials designated under this category, it is recommended that they have a plan for using appropriate supplementary materials assuring coverage of Core requirements.

 C. Recommended Teacher Resource: Instructional materials that are appropriate as resource materials for use by teachers.